Summer Course on Privacy Law & Policy 2026

 Senior privacy consultant, Privacy Company, NL

 Sjoera Nas is a senior privacy consultant.
 She has worked for the Dutch data protection authority for almost 12 years, as internet and telecom expert.
 She was responsible for many national and international investigations, involving for example Google, Facebook and Microsoft.
 She has been rapporteur or co-rapporteur of many opinions of the Article 29 Working Party related to internet and technology.
 In May 2018, she switched to the Dutch privacy consultancy Privacy Company.
-She acts as an external DPO for a number of private and public sector organisations, and has been commissioned to conduct several Data Protection Impact Assessments.
-Her extensive DPIA reports for the Dutch government on the data processing by Google (Google Workspace) and Microsoft (Windows, Office, Intune and DKE), are publicly available.
+She acts as an external DPO for a number of public sector organisations, and has conducted multiple Data Protection Impact Assessments on Big Tech cloud services for the Dutch government and for the Dutch education sector.